hppedeaf/Camera-Animation-Hppe-Docs/docs/05-Manual-Installation/01-Standard.md

 <!-- //GIF HERE -->

-- grab the "CA Target" and drag to drop in your right or left hand from your Armature bones
+- grab the "Hand Waypoints" and drag to drop in your right or left hand from your Armature bones

 <!-- //GIF HERE -->

-- and check the CA Target location in scene to making sure it's near your index finger.
+- and check the Hand Waypoints location in scene to making sure it's near your index finger.

 <!-- //GIF HERE -->

-- Change View as Local. check your CA Target in the scene to ensure the arrow is blue face toward from your finger index
+- Change View as Local. check your Hand Waypoints in the scene to ensure the arrow is blue face toward from your finger index

 <!-- //GIF HERE -->